atulkakrana/atulkakrana.github.io/_pages/about.md

   - /about.html
 ---

+For a meeting, please book [30-min, One-on-One slot](https://calendly.com/kakrana-1so0/30min).

 <br/><br/>
 [Atul](https://www.linkedin.com/in/atulkakrana/) is a strategic leader & AI/ML scientist at Zifo.
 He leads the innovation, industry partnerships, and business strategy for the North America region.